-Matthew McLendon, PhD, an art historian and curator of modern and contemporary art, became the director and chief curator of The Fralin Museum of Art at the University of Virginia on January 9, 2017.
+Matthew McLendon, PhD, an art historian and curator of modern and contemporary art, became the director and chief curator of The Fralin Museum of Art at the University of Virginia in 2017.
 An energetic and influential leader, McLendon is widely recognized for his cross-disciplinary curatorial practice, an emphasis on community engagement and education, and activating marginalized voices in the museum setting.

 “We are thrilled to have Matthew join The Fralin,” said Jody Kielbasa, UVA’s vice provost for the arts.
 “The University is approaching its third century and with that, the Museum is looking forward to an exciting new chapter in its own long history.
 We believe that Matthew provides the leadership The Fralin needs to embark on this new journey.”

-In 2010, McLendon was recruited by The John and Mable Ringling Museum of Art, the State Art Museum of Florida under the aegis of Florida State University, to revive its dormant modern and contemporary program.
-In a museum best known at the time for its treasury of Old Masters, McLendon undertook a series of high-profile exhibitions featuring rarely-seen pieces from The Ringling permanent collection.
-In 2011, Joseph's Coat, the largest Skyspace to date by artist James Turrell was opened under McLendon's leadership and his original exhibitions began drawing increasing regional and national audiences.
+Before coming to The Fralin, McLendon was recruited in 2010 by The John and Mable Ringling Museum of Art, the State Art Museum of Florida under the aegis of Florida State University, to revive its dormant modern and contemporary program.
+In a museum best known at the time for its treasury of Old Masters, McLendon undertook a series of high-profile exhibitions featuring rarely-seen works from The Ringling permanent collection.
+In 2011, Joseph’s Coat, the largest Skyspace to date by artist James Turrell was opened under McLendon’s leadership and his original exhibitions began building larger regional and national audiences.

 McLendon inaugurated and co-directed the Art of Our Time initiative, focused on living visual and performing artists, beginning in 2011.
 This cross-disciplinary programming series helped lead the way in The Ringling setting new records in attendance, membership, and support.
-Other high profile major exhibitions included the first museum survey of artist, composer, and performer R. Luke DuBois and an examination of living artists working with found objects, in the tradition of Marcel Duchamp, in Re:Purposed.
-Major gifts to the permanent collection in support of the Modern and Contemporary program included substantial additions to The Ringling's photography, sculpture, and works on paper holdings; a new collecting emphasis on studio glass with major collection gifts; and two permanent additions to exhibition space, the Kotler-Coville Glass Pavilion and the Keith D. and Linda L. Monda Gallery of Contemporary Art.
+Other high profile major exhibitions included the first museum survey of artist, composer, and performer R. Luke DuBois and an examination of living artists working with found objects (in the tradition of Marcel Duchamp) in Re:Purposed.
+McLendon concluded his time at The Ringling with the first museum survey of interactive cinema and live-mix performance pioneer Toni Dove.
+Major gifts to the permanent collection in support of the Modern and Contemporary program included substantial additions to The Ringling’s photography, sculpture, and works on paper holdings; a new collecting emphasis on studio glass with major collection gifts; and two permanent additions to exhibition space, the Kotler-Coville Glass Pavilion and the Keith D. and Linda L. Monda Gallery of Contemporary Art.

 (Photograph by Daniel Perales)